 - If you have to move into an Aged Care facility, there may not be enough money left over once you sell your house and pay off the debt for you to be able to afford it.

 - There will be less funds for you to gift to loved ones once you have passed.

-- There may be special conditions in the agreement – for example you may be required to maintain the property in good condition which may be difficult if you have health conditions which affect your ability to do so.
+- There may be special conditions in the agreement – for example, you may be required to maintain the property in good condition which may be difficult if you have health conditions that affect your ability to do so.

 How can we help?

 A Reverse Mortgage has the potential to assist the right person but there are many things to consider before entering into this type of agreement.
 Usually, the lender will provide you with many documents including booklets of information to help you understand what is involved in this type of loan.
 However, it is important that you are 100% aware of your obligations, the risks to you personally, the costs involved and what this agreement means for you as an individual.